How can I enrol into group classes?

 What class is best for my dog?

-Most friendly and confident dogs will start in our Relationship Building group classes.
+Most friendly and confident dogs will start in our Focus, Fun, Foundations group classes.
 This class will give a great foundation should they wish to move onto the dog sports classes in the future.

-If your dog will be handled by someone younger than 18 years of age, the Junior Handlers group classes will be more appropriate.
+If your dog will be handled by someone younger than 18 years of age, the Kids and Canines group classes may be more appropriate.

 Should your dog be anxious or reactive, it is recommended that you book an Individual Training Consultation first.
 This will give you some extra tools to make your future group classes much more enjoyable and successful.